 There is no requirement to waste countless hours researching potential investments, nor is there a need to read company reports or perform technical analysis.
 Instead, this is a role reserved exclusively for Vanguard.
 The firm will dictate which assets should be invested in, and when.

 Vanguard funds are very well priced.
 There is no dealing charge when you go direct with the provider, and ongoing maintenance fees typically cost less than 0.4% per year.
-Vanguard does not charge any deposit or withdrawal fees either, which is great.
+Vanguard does not charge any deposit or withdrawal fees either.

 With that being said, investing in a Vanguard fund via a third-party broker is often an even more cost-effective option.
 For example, the likes of eToro charge no ongoing fees at all, so the entire investment process is commission-free.